Sitting: Your Brain's Mortal Enemy

 Women who sat for more than seven hours a day were found to have a 47 percent higher risk of depression than women who sat for four hours or less per day.

-Women who didn't participate in ANY physical activity had a 99 percent higher risk of developing depression than women who exercised.
-The findings were crystal clear: excessive sitting and lack of exercise resulted in an increase in depression symptoms among middle-aged women.4
+99 percent higher risk of developing depression than women who exercised.
+The findings were crystal clear: excessive sitting and lack of exercise resulted in an increase in depression symptoms among middle-aged women.

 Researchers concluded that increased physical activity could alleviate existing depression symptoms and possibly even prevent future symptoms.
 And reducing the amount of daily sitting time may relieve existing symptoms of depression.